lagoproject/DMP/DMP.md

 (_Specify whether you will be using standard vocabulary for all data types present in your data set, to allow inter-disciplinary interoperability?
 If not, will you provide mapping to more commonly used ontologies?_)

-In principle, only supports CORSIKA outputs as described in the official documentation, but translating files to standardised formats in the future can be considered.
+In principle, only supports [CORSIKA](https://web.ikp.kit.edu/corsika), inputs/outputs as described in the official documentation, which widely used in several disciplines.
+However, rest of data currently follows a proprietary format.
+Translating files to standardised formats in the future can be considered.
+For now, the only alternative identified could be translate these files to the [ROOT](https://root.cern.ch) format and make use the vocabulary for [GEANT4/ROOT](https://geant-val.cern.ch) validator (Freyermuth et. al, DOI: [10.1051/epjconf/201921405002](https://doi.org/10.1051/epjconf/201921405002)), but it does not accomplishes all the requirements of LAGO.

 ### B.4.
 Increase data re-use (through clarifying licenses):